impredmet/ERC5D/README.md

-# ERC4Do - Optimized ERC4D Launch with Uniswap V3 and Lower Fees

 ## Overview

 **ERC4Do** is a new standard based on the [ERC4D standard](https://ethereum-magicians.org/t/erc-4d-dimensional-token-standard-dts/21185), offering significant optimizations that reduce gas fees during the launch process.
 With Uniswap V3 integration, ERC4Do improves upon the deployment experience by focusing on gas efficiency and reduced costs.